Medical Schools in New Jersey: How to Get In (2024)

 Hackensack Meridian School of Medicine

-The Hackensack Meridian School of Medicine is a newly established medical school that has a unique 3+1 curriculum, or a three-year core curriculum and an Individualization Phase during the fourth year of medical school.
+The Hackensack Meridian School of Medicine is a newly established medical school that has a unique 3+1 curriculum, or a three-year core curriculum with an “Individualization” phase during the fourth year of medical school.
 The three-year core curriculum is split into two phases: Phase 1 (Fundamentals) and Phase 2 (Immersion).
-Phase 1 is sixteen months and focused on foundational basic and clinical sciences, early exposure to patients, and integration of community-based experiences.
-Phase 2 is the subsequent 20 months and includes core clerkship rotations, electives, and dedicated study time for the USMLE Step 1 and 2 exams.
+Phase 1 is sixteen months and it focuses on foundational knowledge and skills from the biomedical, behavioral, social, and health system sciences.
+It also includes early exposure to patients and community-based learning experiences.
+Phase 2 is the subsequent 20 months and it includes core clerkship rotations, electives, and dedicated study time for the USMLE Step 1 and 2 exams.

-Throughout the first three years, students will participate in a longitudinal course called Human Dimension; here, students will care for the same patient over three years.
-Phase 3 is a self-directed year in which students can select to spend more time in the wards, in the community, pursuing research, or obtaining a second graduate degree.
+Throughout the first three years, students will participate in a longitudinal course called Human Dimension.
+Here, students will provide care for the same individual and/or family over the course of three years.
+Phase 3 (Individualization) is a self-directed year in which students can select to spend more time in the wards, in the community, pursuing research, or obtaining a second graduate degree.

 Rutgers New Jersey Medical School

 The Rutgers New Jersey Medical School also places a strong emphasis on community service; many medical students volunteer at the student-run Student Family Health Care Center.
-Through this opportunity, students also provide clinical care to homeless shelters in Newark.
+This free, student-run clinic was established after the 1967 riots to meet the needs of the medically underserved and to provide quality health care to the Newark community.
+Through this opportunity, students also provide clinical care at homeless shelters in Newark.

 Rutgers Robert Wood Johnson Medical School